AnnaKass1/homework1/README.md

 proceeds from all card transactions flow into a single deposit account.
 ##### What specific financial problem is the company or project trying to solve?
-Moneris has substansial list of competitors that are trying to get it's share in the market: such as Glover, Chase, TD, and this is becoming the bigger problem,
+Moneris has substansial list of competitors that are trying to get it's share in the market: such as Glover, Chase, TD, and this is becoming the bigger problem.
 ##### Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 Although the company provids payment solution for all government services, some pahramcies and fast food restaurants.
 It has more than
 350,000 merchants, and processes more than 3 billion transactions a year.